 The Roam has a racetrack-style mid-woofer, two amplifiers, one tweeter, and a high-efficiency motor.
 This allows it to be the best-sounding ultraportable speaker yet.

-Sonos Roam is an ultraportable speaker that produces sound as sophisticated as the other Sonos speakers.
+Sonos Roam is an ultraportable speaker that produces sound as sophisticated as the other speakers.
 It’s not as powerful as the Sonos Move or has the precision of the Sonos One, but sounds richer and louder than any comparable speaker on the market.

 The Roam’s Auto TruePlay is a feature that adjusts the speaker’s sound profile for its current environment.
 It does this automatically, which means you don’t need to go through the manual process of tuning the speaker.

 The Sonos Roam is engineered to admit sound in any surrounding.
 So, the voice remains clear even as the listener’s surroundings change.
 I recommend people buy this speaker when they look for acceptable background noise with good audio quality that can be heard in all surroundings.

-The Sonos Roam only has smarts when connected to an internet connection, and if you want to use the best Alexa skills or Google Assistant commands, you will have to be present and at home.
+The Sonos Roam only has smarts when connected to an internet connection, and if you want to use the best Alexa skills or Google Assistant commands, you must be present and at home.
 That way, you can change the playlists, control your smart home devices, or ask your virtual assistant other queries.

 At times, even though the speaker knew to switch between wifi and Bluetooth based on its location, it did not connect.
 For example, I often connected the Roam to my Sonos system via phone.

-With Sound Swap, you can easily transfer the music from a Roam to a Sonos speaker in another room.
+With Sound Swap, you can quickly transfer the music from a Roam to a Sonos speaker in another room.
 This is done by pushing the speakers’ or smartphone’s button.

-The Roam by Sonos amplifies the sound of your favorite music app, like Spotify.
+The Roam by Sonos amplifies the sound of your favourite music app, like Spotify.
 It is designed for outdoor use when on a Bluetooth connection and can connect to other Sonos speakers at home so you can control it with your own Sonos one/ sound base or surround set.